ERDES: A Benchmark Video Dataset for Retinal Detachment and Macular Status Classification in Ocular Ultrasound: Technical Validation

-For each binary classification task, we generated separate stratified dataset splits to ensure balanced class distributions between training, validation, and test sets, using a 72\% / 8\% / 20\% split, respectively.
-Specifically, we created two distinct splits: one for the non-RD vs.\ RD task and another for the macula-intact vs.\ macula-detached task.
-The non-RD vs.\ RD split was constructed using all clips from the \texttt{Non-RD/} and \texttt{RD/} directories, excluding \texttt{PVD/}.
-RD status was inferred based on the folder hierarchy, where any clip under \texttt{RD/}—including macula-specific and anatomical subfolders—was treated as positive for RD.
-For the macular status task, all clips within the \texttt{RD/} directory were included and grouped into \texttt{Macula\_Detached} and \texttt{Macula\_Intact} based on the macular labels indicated by their parent subfolder.
-In both tasks, anatomical subclasses such as \texttt{TD}, \texttt{ND}, and \texttt{Bilateral} were not treated as separate classes but were always grouped under the corresponding binary label: either as part of the overall RD class (for the non-RD vs.\ RD task) or as part of the appropriate macular status label (for the macular status task).
-Each sample was labeled with a binary class: for the non-RD vs.\ RD task, \texttt{Non-RD} was assigned class 0 and RD as class 1; for the macular status task, \texttt{Macula\_Detached} was assigned class 0 and \texttt{Macula\_Intact} as class 1.
-These label assignments were used consistently throughout training and evaluation.
-Detailed distributions of class-balanced splits are provided in Tables~\ref{tab:split_rd} and~\ref{tab:split_macula}.
+No class weighting or resampling was applied as we aimed to evaluate model performance under realistic class distributions.
+Instead, for each binary classification task, we used the pre-defined stratified splits (described in the Data Records section) to ensure proportional class representation across training, validation, and test sets.
+The Non-RD vs.\ RD split was constructed using all clips from the \texttt{Non\_Retinal\_Detachment/} and \texttt{Retinal\_Detachment/} directories, including all subfolders.
+For the Macula Detached vs.\ Macula Intact task, all clips within the \texttt{Retinal\_Detachment/} directory were included and grouped into \texttt{Macula\_Detached} and \texttt{Macula\_Intact} according to the macular labels indicated by their parent subfolder.
+The remaining three tasks (Normal vs.\ PVD, Normal vs.\ RD, and PVD vs.\ RD) were each constructed by selecting clips from the corresponding subdirectories.
+In all five tasks, anatomical subclasses such as \texttt{TD}, \texttt{ND}, and \texttt{Bilateral} were not treated as separate classes but were always grouped under the corresponding binary label.
+Each sample was labeled with a binary class as shown in Table~\ref{tab:class_labels}.

 Performance was evaluated using five standard classification metrics, namely \textit{Accuracy}, \textit{Precision}, \textit{Sensitivity (Recall)}, \textit{Specificity}, and the \textit{F1-Score}.
 These metrics provide complementary insights into the performance of model classification, especially in the context of imbalanced datasets.